Kevin C. Fitzpatrick: Career

 Fitzpatrick has had a varied multimedia career including newspapers, television, advertising agencies, magazines, and more recently web-based publishing and editing.
 In the latter he has produced close to 75 websites and written for numerous trade publications.
 When not involved with media pursuits, Fitzpatrick is a certified New York City sightseeing guide, giving walking tours of historic locations, landmarks, cemeteries and drinking establishments.
 He is also a frequent guest speaker at libraries and literary clubs.
 Fitzpatrick cites among his biggest influences Dorothy Parker, Robert Benchley, Franklin P. Adams, and Stanley Walker.
 Fitzpatrick produces the award-winning dorothyparker.com, which he launched in 1998.
 He is the president of the Dorothy Parker Society, which he founded in 1999.
 He was also instrumental in the effort to get Dorothy Parker's birthplace in Long Branch, New Jersey, named a National Literary Landmark by Friends of Libraries USA.
 Fitzpatrick oversaw the creation of a bronze memorial plaque that was unveiled in August 2005 in Parker's hometown.
 In 2020 Fitzpatrick brought Parker's ashes from Baltimore to New York City and interred them Woodlawn Cemetery.
 On August 23, 2021, he unveiled a new gravestone for Parker's family.

 In conjunction with the Algonquin Hotel, Fitzpatrick leads walking tours of the former Algonquin Round Table homes and haunts in Manhattan.
 In 2009 Fitzpatrick founded Donald Books, a small independent publishing company.

+Books

 The Lambs

 Fitzpatrick was elected to The Lambs Theatre Club in May 2015, and became shepherd in 2023.